junit-team/junit5/Prototype-Test-Extensions.md

 Registered extensions are inherited within test class hierarchies.

+## Test Instance Post-processing

+`InstancePostProcessor` defines the API for `TestExtensions` that wish to _post process_ test instances.

+Common use cases include injecting dependencies into the test instance, invoking custom initialization methods on the test instance, etc.

+For a concrete example, consult the source code for the [`MockitoExtension`].

 ## Parameter Resolution

 `MethodParameterResolver` is a `TestExtension` strategy for dynamically resolving method parameters at runtime.